 This brings me to my main point, not about hair, but about Moe the barber.
 The irony is that the shorter my hair is, the more I have to see Moe.
 Moe is a relatively new relationship in my life.

 He does great work running his modern day barber shop and is quite a character.
 It’s a cool environment and he is equally interesting.
 What I love about Moe is that he knows each of his clients by name.
 He knows who they are as people.
 He treats everyone like a human who has a story.

 Why does that matter?

 Talent.
 Resources.
 Capital.
 These are all common words used in the industry that I am a part of.
 I believe people mean what they say.

-For my colleague getting the hair transplant, the heart of the matter was that this was what he desired.
-To be seen, valued, and accepted, as unique and of value.
-Why I feel so strongly about the work that I do is the need for all of us to find a place that treats us as individuals with uniques gifts, and strengths, and purpose.
-Not as commodities to be bought or traded.
+For my colleague getting the hair transplant, he ultimately desired to be seen, valued, and accepted as unique and valuable.
+I feel so strongly about the work that I do because all of us have a need to find a place that treats us as individuals, not as commodities to be bought or traded.

 We need to know that we all matter.

 Along the road with you,